-From 2017-18 the costs previously recovered under the market supervision cost recovery regime will be recovered through the industry funding model.
-The market supervision cost recovery regime recovered costs for market supervision functions we undertook from the transfer of market supervision from ASX.

-Under the industry funding model, we forecast we will recover \$24.7 million from market participants.
+- 201 From 2017-18 the costs previously recovered under the market supervision cost recovery regime will be recovered through the industry funding model.
+The market supervision cost recovery regime recovered costs for market supervision functions we undertook from the transfer of market supervision from ASX. - 202 Under the industry funding model, we forecast we will recover \$24.7 million from market participants.
 We will also recover \$1.6 million from securities dealers, \$5.6 million from corporate advisers, \$13.1 million from OTC traders, \$2.8 million from retail OTC derivatives issuers and \$0.3 million from wholesale electricity dealers.
-This will recover all of our costs for these subsectors, including stakeholder engagement, education, guidance, surveillance, enforcement and policy advice.
+This will recover all of our costs for these subsectors, including stakeholder engagement, education, guidance, surveillance, enforcement, policy advice and financial capability work.